AFMShamsuzzaman/scDDI/README.md

     clustering_unimputed.ipynb

-Now,We visualized the clustering outcomes and analyzed the clusters to identify marker genes.
+Now,we visualized the clustering outcomes and analyzed the clusters to identify marker genes.

-    darmanis_marker.ipynb
+    marker_gene.ipynb